FelixRydell/Vacuum_Sim/README.md

 # Vacuum_Sim
-AI Vacuum agent (Course work)
+AI Vacuum agent

-In this project we design an AI program for a vacuum cleaner AI that is supposed to orient itself through a room and clean up all dirt while sensing and avoiding obstacles.
+In this project we design an AI program for a vacuum cleaner AI that orients itself through a room and clean up all dirt while sensing and avoiding obstacles.

 -- As the vacuum moves around in the room, it senses obstacles and dirt.
 It cannot trespass the obstacles, but it vacuumes the dirt.